Flupentixol/melitracen

-Flupentixol/melitracen (trade name Frenxit, Franxit, Placida, Deanxit, Anxidreg, Danxipress, Mocalm) is a combination of two psychoactive agents flupentixol and melitracen.
+Flupentixol/melitracen (trade name Deanxit) is a combination of two psychoactive agents flupentixol and melitracen.
 It is designed for short term usage only.
 It is produced by Lundbeck.

-Flupentixol is a thiazolyl (thioanthracene) antipsychotic, and melitracen is a tricyclic antidepressant.
-Low dose Flupentixol (0.5mg-3mg) has antidepressant and antianxiety effects, while melitracen has antidepressant effect.
+Flupentixol is a thioxanthene antipsychotic, and melitracen is a tricyclic antidepressant.
+Low dose Flupentixol (0.5 mg-3 mg) has antidepressant and anti-anxiety effects, while melitracen has antidepressant effect.
 The mixture of the two components is used to treat mild to moderate mental disorders.

-Action

-Flupentixol inhibits dopamine-mediated effects by blocking postsynaptic dopamine receptors in the CNS.
+Flupentixol acts as a dopamine 1 and 2 receptor antagonist and melitracen acts in similar way to other tricyclic antidepressants blocking the reuptake of serotonin and norepinephrine in presynaptic terminals.

+Medical uses

+Fixed dose combination of flupentixol and melitracen is indicated for the treatment of anxiety, depression, asthenia, neurasthenia, masked depression, psychosomatic affections accompanied by anxiety and apathy, menopausal depressions, and dysphoria or depression in alcoholics and drug addicts.

+and is primarily indicated for the following medical uses: